Cops and robbers pebbling in graphs: Introduction

 \subsubsection{Cop Pebbling}

 The {\it cop pebbling number} $\pc(G)$ is defined as the minimum number $m$ so that, from \underline{some} configuration of $m$ cops, it is possible to capture any robber via pebbling steps.
+For example, $c(G)\le n(G)$, since the placement of one cop on each vertex has already caught any robber.
 We call an instance of a graph $G$, configuration $C$, and robber vertex $v$ a {\it game}, and say that the cops win the game if they can capture the robber; else the robber wins.
-Note that in standard cops and robbers, the robber must elude capture forever to win the game, since there is no cost to cop movements.
-However, since we lose a cop with each pebbling step, the cops and robbers pebbling game is finite --- the robber wins if not captured within $|C|-1$ turns.
+Note that, since we lose a cop with each pebbling step, the cops must catch the robber within at most $|C|-1$ turns to win the game.

 We may assume that all graphs are simple.
 Because games on $K_1$ are trivial, we will assume that all graph components have at least two vertices.
 Additionally, because of the following fact, we will restrict our attention in this paper to connected graphs.